 If Washington had won the Pac-12 championship -- it would have made them back-to-back champs -- he just may have.

 The deliberation was long and heart-tugging, demanding of prayer and introspection.
 But McGary just couldn’t shake the dissatisfaction he felt with his final season at Washington.
 He didn’t want to leave on 10-3, an inglorious finish, his friends returning for one more year.
 He wanted to finish what he had set out to do.

-So McGary stayed, recognizing that his decision put the check off for a year.
+So McGary stayed, recognizing that his decision put the NFL check off for a year.
 But that year ran its course, and McGary can't imagine regretting his decision.
 Now, the check is finally around the corner.

 “It’s going to help the family, man,” he says.
 “I’m going to fix my truck up because that poor girl desperately needs some love, and then it’s going to help the family.”
-Justin and Cassandra aren’t necessarily on board — their problems belong to them, they insist, and Kaleb is responsible for what brings him his own happiness, regardless of the paycheck involved.
+Justin and Cassandra aren’t necessarily on board — their problems belong to them, they insist, and Kaleb is responsible for what brings him his own happiness, regardless of the dollar figure involved.

 But Kaleb’s happiness is tethered to his parents’, his roommates for two years, his fellow farmhands and guiding forces.
 “They're responsible, more than really just about anybody else, for getting me to where I am today.
 I would not be the person I am or have done the things that I have done if not for the guidance of the incredible people that I am lucky to call my parents.
 I can never give them back their time and effort, but I can…I can give them this.
 So I want to.”

 And who is the person that Kaleb has become?
 If you ask his father, he is that and only that: a person.
 “He is just a people,” Justin says.
 “He is just a people.”